 Trigger Point Injections (TPI)

 Every muscle in the body has a specific purpose and function.
 When certain muscle groups are not functioning appropriately, other muscle groups try to compensate and end up hurting themselves in the process.

-A TP is commonly referred to as a ‘knot’, or a tight ropy band of muscle that forms when a muscle fails to relax.
+A TP is commonly referred to as a ‘knot,’ or a tight ropy band of muscle that forms when a muscle fails to relax.
 The knot can often be felt underneath the skin and may twitch involuntarily when touched (called a jump sign).
-The TP can trap, or irritate, surrounding nerves and sometimes can cause referred pain- or pain felt in another area of the body.
-Scar tissue, loss of range of motion and weakness may develop over time related to TPs.
+The TP can trap or irritate surrounding nerves and sometimes can cause referred pain, which is discomfort felt in another area of the body.
+Scar tissue, loss of range of motion, and weakness related to TPs may develop over time.

-By doing TPI therapy, the adhesions- or knots- can be broken up resulting in immediate relief of pain, in addition to immediate improvement in function.
+By doing TPI therapy, the adhesions – or knots – can be broken up resulting in immediate relief of pain, in addition to an immediate improvement in function.